-Look closely at what makes the Easterseals Rehabilitation Center unique from other health and human services providers, and it becomes clear: People are our greatest strength.
+At the Easterseals Rehabilitation Center, people are our greatest strength!
 Relationships between therapists and the individuals they serve, between teachers and preschoolers, between staff and parents, and between volunteers and staff help children and adults with disabilities gain greater independence.
 Click here for stories of tri-state children & adults who are reaching for their dreams.

 Local Easterseals Ambassadors

 Each year, two individuals are chosen to represent the thousands of children and adults who receive services through the Easterseals Rehabilitation Center.
-These representatives and their families share their personal stories with the community through personal appearances, sponsor activities, and the annual Easterseals Telethon.
-2017 Easterseals Representatives are Miah Dillingham and Andy Imlay.
+These Ambassadors and their families share their personal stories with the community through personal appearances, sponsor activities, and the annual Easterseals Telethon.
+Meet 2018 Ambassadors Walker Vaught and Tim Bowling.

 Board of Directors